zentby/dockerspace/couchdb/Migration.md

 Open the tab 'Replication'
 ![Replication Page](http://imagizer.imageshack.us/a/img922/6200/Gf3K5X.gif)

-The `Remote` address is actually the database url that directing to our local(127.0.0.1) and the `Local` is the server itself that stroring docker data.
+The `Remote` address is actually the database url that directing to our local(gateway IP for your docker network, 172.17.0.1 in my case) and the `Local` is the server itself that stroring docker data.

 Fill the two box with
 ```